Alfresco/docs-alfresco/content-mobile/latest/using/index.md

 Tap **View** and select to show either **My Tasks** or **Tasks I Started**.

 > **Note:** You can also accept and reject invitations to sites in the **My Tasks** section.

-### Filter tasks

-By default, all active tasks are displayed.
-To filter by specific task types:

-1. Tap the down arrow.
-2. Select the task type to view from the menu.

-To create a custom filter:

-1. Tap on **My Filter**.
-2. Enter the filter requirements for `Status`, `Date Due`, `Priority`, and `Assignee`.
-3. Tap **View Tasks**.

 ### Task actions